wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </div>
                                     </div>
                                     <div class="param-description">
-                                        <p>The queue name to send or consume messages.
-If you do not specify this parameter, you need to specify the rabbitmq.queue.routing.key parameter.</p>
+                                        <p>The message processor&#39;s acknowledgement behavior when consuming messages from RabbitMQ can be set to either automatically send acknowledgement upon receiving messages or to wait until receiving a response from the backend before sending acknowledgement.</p>
                                     </div>
                                 </div>
                             </div><div class="param">